 Singapore Airlines miles are easy to earn because they’re a partner of all 4 transferable points programs:

-Starting March 23, 2017, Singapore Airlines award flights between New York and Frankfurt will cost:
+Singapore Airlines one-way award flights between New York and Frankfurt cost:

 - 22,500 Singapore Airlines miles in coach